 Launch vehicles may also under-perform, in which case the satellite may still be placed into service by using its onboard propulsion systems to reach the desired orbital location, resulting in a reduction in its service life.
-In addition, although we have had launch insurance on all of our launches to date, if we were not able to obtain launch insurance on reasonable terms and a launch failure were to occur, we would directly suffer the loss of the cost of the satellite and related costs, which could be more than \$250 million.
+In addition, although we have had launch insurance on all of our launches to date, if we were not able to obtain launch insurance on commercially reasonable terms and a launch failure were to occur, we would directly suffer the loss of the cost of the satellite and related costs, which could be more than \$300 million.

-On February 1, 2013, the launch vehicle for our IS-27 satellite failed shortly after liftoff and the satellite was completely destroyed.
+On February 1, 2013, the launch vehicle for our Intelsat 27 satellite failed shortly after liftoff and the satellite was completely destroyed.
 A Failure Review Board was established and subsequently concluded that the launch failed due to the mechanical failure of one of the first stage engine's thrust control components.
 The satellite and launch vehicle were fully insured, and all of the insurance proceeds from the loss claim were received in 2013.

-Since 1975, we and the entities we have acquired and launched 126 satellites.
-Including the IS-27 satellite, nine of these satellites were destroyed as a result of launch failures, six of which occurred prior to 1995.
+Since 1980, we and the entities we have acquired have launched 121 satellites.
+Including the Intelsat 27 satellite, seven of these satellites were destroyed as a result of launch failures, all but one of which occurred prior to 2000.
 In addition, certain launch vehicles that we have used or are scheduled to use have experienced launch failures in the past.
 Launch failure rates vary according to the launch vehicle used.
+Our capital expenditure guidance for 2018 through 2020 assumes investment in seven satellites in the launch, manufacturing and design phase, including a satellite launched in 2017.
+We have placed manufacturing contracts for two of the six satellites in the manufacturing and design phase.
+We also have two other satellites in development, which will not require capital expenditure.